ARAldhafeeri/gatewatch/README.md

 }
 ```

-#### also the rbac library functionality can be implemented as custom hooks in reactjs application:
+#### also the gatewatch library functionality can be implemented as custom hooks in reactjs application:

 ```JavaScript